 Power Protection and Alternative Energy Options

 Surge protectors: These will protect your electronics and health-related machines from power surges.
 Ask your local hardware store for advice on the best protector for your needs.
 For computer systems, an Uninterruptible Power Source (UPS) can provide power and surge protection for computer systems.
 A UPS is simply a reserve battery charge that acts to continue to power your PC when utility power is lost.
-The more powerful the UPS you select, the more time you will have to run your computer.
+The more powerful the UPS you select, the more time you will have to run your computer, you can also use battery cooling to prevent overheating.

 Windmills or Solar Power: Before choosing one of these alternative energies, conduct local research so that you understand limitations, the practical application of these technologies, as well as code restrictions.
 It’s not practical to serve all of your electric needs with solar or wind power, so the first step is identifying what essential items you would need to power.
 Is your area better suited for wind or solar power?
 How much battery storage is necessary to serve you needs when the sun goes down or the wind is in adequate?
 Alternative energy sources are still relatively new so do your homework: Understand what makes sense, get several quotes from knowledgeable experts, and always ask for references.

 Emergency supplies: Consider how many days you would want to be prepared for if you lost power.
-Think about what you would need in terms of food, water, childcare needs, and medicine.
+Think about what you would need in terms of food such as 12 emergency freeze dried meat buckets, water, childcare needs, and medicine.
 If you have electric cooking how or would you cook?
 With the right preparation you can identify canned goods that don’t require cooking or refrigeration.
 Many utilities have suggested storm preparation guidelines and suggested Emergency Supply Kits listed on their websites.

 Established network of family and friends: Create a list of neighbors, friends, and relatives you can depend upon in the event of a disaster or extended power outage.
 Work together on a plan to help each other.
 Share responsibilities in preparation, know who will do what, and know who you can reach out to.
 Insist on accountability so that you know the person you are depending upon will be prepared to do their part.
 Monitor weather and news to stay abreast of storms and other threats.